havardAasen/nowforever_vfd/README.md

-# nowforever-vfd
+# Nowforever VFD driver
-Nowforever D100 and E100 VFD LinuxCNC HAL userspace interface / driver, using RS485 MODBUS RTU
+Nowforever D100 and E100 VFD LinuxCNC HAL userspace interface / driver, using RS485 Modbus RTU

 ## Build and install
 I'm assuming you already have set up LinuxCNC, if not, go to their website